colinjnash/cnashwebsite2023/content/posts/my-first-post.md

 In the fall of 2022, I decided to take a chance on a high-risk, high-reward startup venture.
 I felt I was shaking off the limitations of 2022.
 I had just completed a number of documentation milestones, and I was ready to take on some new challenges as a Content Strategist.

 Unfortunately, I was hired too early.
-The first few months I set up content pipelines, version controls, and initial look and feel for our SDK and API documentation.
+The first few months I set up content pipelines, version controls, and the initial look and feel for our SDK and API documentation.
 Then came the writing.
 I looked for content, but unfortunately everything was still in its infancy.
 Essentially, I was trying to document a moving target on a project that was still growing and adapting.
 Work slowed to a crawl.
 I felt like I wasn't pulling my weight.
 Eventually, I had a difficult conversation with the founders.
 During a review, I felt I had to be honest.

 I said flatly, "I'm just not bringing you the value you deserve."